tomncooper/CSC8101-Documentation/README.md

 The vivas will be spread across several days.
 This [Doodle Poll](http://doodle.com/poll/e78vgfigt48z642b) will allow you to select a timeslot for the viva.
-Please enter your Student Number and Name against your desired slot.
+Please enter your Student Number and Name against your desired slot (Note: Two sessions will be run at the same time so each time slot can be taken by two students).
 If you are unable to attend any of the viva slots please contact Dr Missier via email.

 ## Cassandra Database Coursework